Brushing and flossing your teeth isn’t the only way you can keep your teeth healthy.

 Unlike many raw fruits that are acidic, pears are excellent at neutralizing acids.
 As we know, acids can damage teeth, when exposed to them often without regular rinsing or brushing.
 Pears can act as a great agent to neutralize acids in the mouth, protecting the teeth.
 In fact, pears will reduce the acidity of plaque, too.

-Eating whole grains as bread, pasta, brown rice etc. can help lower your chances of gum disease.
+Eating whole grains like bread, pasta, brown rice etc. can help lower your chances of gum disease.
 Whole grains have B vitamins, vitamin C, and lots of calcium, all of which are important for maintaining oral health.

 Calcium is very important, as it is one of the main components that make up tooth enamel, so whole grains help to balance out calcium loss and strengthen teeth.
 One of the best sources of whole grains is found in oatmeal, great for starting the day.

-Kiwi fruit have one of the highest concentrations of vitamin C, almost twice that found in an orange!
+Kiwi fruit has one of the highest concentrations of vitamin C, almost twice that found in an orange!
 Vitamin C is important for teeth because it helps to maintain collagen, strengthen periodontal ligaments, and maintain your immune system functions, especially important for bacteria fighting in the mouth.

 However, keep in mind that raw kiwis tend to be acidic, like many fruits, so you should rinse your mouth out after eating one, or having a drink of water with your snack or meal containing kiwi.
 Kiwis are also soft, which is gentle on your teeth and digestive system.